Gruesome Halloween Party Food

 To start off your party, offer your guests some White Chocolate Sugar Skulls.
 Kathy designed these for Dia de los Muertos, but they work pretty well for Halloween, too.
 More cute than disturbing, they set your guests up for worse things to come.

 , contains schnapps, grenadine, and Irish cream.
 The trick is in pouring the cream to keep it in a "brain" shape.

 larval appearance lies a delicious pork tenderloin wrapped in bacon!

-What does a Kitty Litter Cakehave to do with Halloween?
+have to do with Halloween?
 Hmm, we decorate with black cats at Halloween, and it looks pretty gross.
 But there is nothing in this recipe that's not edible.
 And of course it's served in a brand-new "pan".
 What you see is actually cookie crumbs and Tootsie Rolls.
 Kristian Hoffman has the recipe.

-The Bleeding Human Heartdessert looks like something that should be in an organ-donor cooler, but it's made of gelatin, with blood inside made of grenadine and corn syrup.
+dessert looks like something that should be in an organ-donor cooler, but it's made of gelatin, with blood inside made of grenadine and corn syrup.
 The presentation is important; be sure to use a large butcher knife to slice the molded gelatin to achieve the proper flow of blood when serving.
 This recipe is part of a page with lots more ghoulish recipes.

 If you serve any of these dishes, you may want to warn your guests about "surprising food" when you invite them.
 You don't want people to leave hungry and possibly sick!